 Tips for a Successful Video Job Interview

 The key to a successful video interview is to practice beforehand so that you avoid technical problems and feel confident with the process.

-Review the following tips that Kim has compiled, to make sure you ace this type of interview.
+Review the following tips to make sure you ace this type of interview.
 Keep in mind; a video interview carries as much weight as an interview conducted in-person, so you will want to make sure that you're well prepared to interview remotely.

 For a video interview at home: